 The beauty of the sea of tulips in Holland

 With such tantalizing heritage and seductive beauty, it is difficult to resist the tulips, especially when you live quite close to Holland.
-My hometown of Cologne is around 300 kilometers from the famed Tulip Region of Holland and on the last weekend, we gave into some major tulip trail.
+My hometown of Cologne is around 300 kilometers from the famed Tulip Region of Holland and the last weekend, we gave into some major tulip trails.
 Taking advantage of a clear spring day, we headed towards Lisse and at late noon arrived at Keukenhof.
 The famous garden was super crowded and every hour brought more busloads of tourists from Belgium, France, and Germany.
-A major tourist attraction and one of the most sought after items on a travel bucket list, Keukenhof is the world‘s largest flower garden.
+A major tourist attraction and one of the most sought-after items on a travel bucket list, Keukenhof is the world‘s largest flower garden.
 Set in bollenstreek (Holland’s Flower Strip or the bulb growing region) in Lisse, Keukenhof literally means the “kitchen garden”.
 Its history goes back to the 15th century when the domestic staff of Countess Jacqueline of Bavaria foraged in it for herbs, fruits, and nuts for use in the kitchen at Teylingen Castle.
-The Keukenhof Castle was built much later in 1641 and it’s gardens were redesigned in 1857, thus laying the foundation of the stunning seasonal display that draws over 800,000 visitors each year.
+The Keukenhof Castle was built much later in 1641 and its gardens were redesigned in 1857, thus laying the foundation of the stunning seasonal display that draws over 800,000 visitors each year.

 More for flower lovers: CAMELLIA EXHIBITION AT COLOGNE BOTANICAL GARDEN